Portugal Golden Visa Private Equity Funds Compared (2026)

 Management fees range from 1% to 2% per year across the PE category:

-- Lowest: Portugal Investment 1 (Saratoga Capital) at 1% — the only fund below 1.5%
+- Lower end: Portugal Investment 1 (Saratoga Capital) at 1% — among the lower headline management fees in this set

-- Mid-range: Quadrantis PE II, Lince Growth Fund I, New Frontiers Energy II, and Flex Space Fund all charge 1.5%
+- Mid-range: Quadrantis PE II, New Frontiers Energy II, and Flex Space Fund all charge 1.5%

 - Highest: Mercúrio Fund II, Fortitude, Growth Blue, Pela Terra II, Emerald Green, and Greenpower all charge 2%